The best hotels in Managua

 Bolonia has a quieter dining scene but Bar y Restaurante La Ronda and several smaller Nicaraguan kitchens on Calle Colón are worth knowing.
 If you're in Barrio Martha Quezada on a budget, the comedores on Calle 27 de Mayo serve rice, beans, and grilled chicken for 80-120 córdobas ($2-3).
 Eat where locals eat and you'll spend a fraction of what the hotel restaurant charges.

-Managua's best neighborhoods
+Managua's best hotel regions

 Metrocentro and Altamira are where most savvy travelers base themselves.
 They're close to the good restaurants, the malls, and the business district. skip the old centro unless you have a specific reason to be there.